ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 ---
 title: Writing a path tracer in Rust, part 5: tonemapping
-date: 2014-08-22 11:40
+date: 2014-08-24 12:01
 ---

 As a learning exercise, I am porting the [Luculentus][luculentus] spectral path tracer to [Rust][rust].
 You can follow the port on [GitHub][robigo-luculenta].
-This post will outline how work is distributed among cores, and I will highlight some of the differences between C++ and Rust.
+This post will outline how an image is generated from rays, and I will highlight some of the differences between C++ and Rust.

 [rust]:             http://rust-lang.org